 The Consular Section of the U.S. Embassy in Madrid, the U.S. Consulate General in Barcelona, and five Consular Agencies located in cities around Spain provide consular services to the approximately 1,300,000 American tourists that visit Spain each year and to the over 90,000 U.S. citizens who are residing in Spain.

 The American Citizen Services (ACS) Unit is located at:

 Calle Serrano 75

 The American Citizen Services (ACS) Unit of the Consular Section provides information and assistance to U.S. citizens in the Madrid area.
 For information on all American Citizen Services please make your selection from the options on the menu at the left side of this page.
-Effective 1 July 2008, you must make an appointment online to be allowed entry into the consular section for routine (non emergency) services.
+You must make an appointment online to be allowed entry into the consular section for routine (non emergency) services.
 If you can conduct your business by mail or on-line, please do so.

 For emergency assistance after hours, American citizens may call (91) 587-2200 and ask to speak to the duty officer.
 No documentary or passport services are available on the last Friday of each month, evenings, weekends or holidays.
 You may also contact the Bureau of Consular Affairs of the US Department of State for assistance at 888-407-4747 (US toll free number) or at 317-472-2328 (from overseas).

 The American Citizen Services Unit handles a wide variety of services.
 The unit issues emergency passports, processes passport applications, provides notarial services, provides voting information, and documents births and deaths of Americans in Spain.
 It also assists travelers in distress; for example, in acquiring funds from home, in arranging for medical care, or in assisting Americans who are arrested or incarcerated in Spain.